Strengthened perpetrator interventions

 - Two initiatives that aim to broaden the range and reach of perpetrator interventions – case management trials and perpetrator program cohort trials – have been implemented.

-- Case management trials provide a more tailored service response through the coordination of specialist services, including mental health, alcohol and other drug, and housing services, assist in engagement with programs that aim to stop family violence, including but not limited to Men’s Behaviour Change Programs (MBCPs).
+- Case management provides a more tailored service response through the coordination of specialist services, including mental health, alcohol and other drug, and housing services, that assist in engagement with programs that aim to stop family violence, including but not limited to Men’s Behaviour Change Programs (MBCPs).

-- Perpetrator program cohort trials, which are building the evidence for trauma-informed practice, and include the development and evaluation of new interventions for perpetrators from diverse backgrounds and with complex needs.
+- Perpetrator program cohort trials are being implemented to build the evidence for trauma-informed practice and include the development and evaluation of new interventions for perpetrators from diverse backgrounds and with complex needs.

-- Partner safety contact is a component of perpetrator interventions which provides support to current or previous victim survivors including children.
+- Partner safety contact is a component of all perpetrator interventions, providing support to current or previous victim survivors including children.

-- Development and implementation of improved minimum standards for MBCPs and associated practice guidance.
+- Minimum standards for MBCPs have been updated and associated practice guidance developed.

-- Establishment of the Family Violence Information Sharing Scheme (FVISS) and Central Information Point (CIP).
+- The Family Violence Information Sharing Scheme (FVISS) and Central Information Point (CIP) have been established.

 What is next?